 When is it ordered?

 The hematocrit is routinely ordered as a part of the complete blood count (CBC).
-It may also be ordered by itself or with a hemoglobin level as part of a general health examination.
-These tests are often ordered when a person has signs and symptoms of a condition affecting RBCs, such as anemia and polycythemia.
+It may also be ordered by itself or with a hemoglobin level as part of a general health exam.
+These tests are often ordered when you have signs and symptoms of a condition affecting RBCs, such as anemia and polycythemia.

 Some signs and symptoms of anemia include: